 Customer feedback is essential to get close to your clients.
 With good technology you can get the right insights.
 To gain profitable insights, your response rates need to be as high as possible, because only with a lot of feedback you can collect accurate data.
 However, gathering enough response, and thus data, is more difficult than it may seem.
+So often the question arises: how do we increase our survey response rate?
 Hello Customer shows you how to do it.

 Many organisations are already satisfied when they get a 5-10% response rate.
 But to us, response rates should be at least 10% and we highly strive to obtain a response rate between 20-40% on the NPS℠, CES or CSAT-question, i.e.: